astroprofsmith/intromodern.github.io/_sources/c3fourvectors.md

 ### Muon Decay

-For example, consider the following interesting happening.
-A pion is traveling along in a bubble chamber, leaving a track of bubbles.
+For example, consider the following sequence of events: I am watching a pion travel along in a bubble chamber, leaving a track of bubbles.
 At some time and place, it decays into a muon.
-I know that something happens because the track of bubbles changes direction.
+I know that something happens at that moment because the track of bubbles changes direction.
 The muon moves on for a while and then decays into an electron.
 Again, I know this happens because the bubble track changes direction.
 The two events are the change in direction of the tracks as shown in {numref}`muonfig`.
 Note that the figure on the left is a diagram of what happens in space, while the figure on the right is a spacetime diagram!

 ```{code-cell}
 :tags: ["remove-cell"]